Long-time equilibration can determine transient thermality: Setup and model

-For the initial state, we take the uncorrelated state \bea \rho_{AB}(0) = \tau (T_A, H_A) \otimes \tau (T_B, H_B), \eea and the evolution of the joint system $AB$ is generated by the total Hamiltonian $H_{\rm tot}$.
+For the initial state, we take the uncorrelated state \bea \rho_{AB}(0) = \tau (T_A, H_A) \otimes \tau (T_B, H_B), \eea and the evolution of the joint system $AB$ is generated by the total Hamiltonian $H_\tot$.
 The Gaussian theory that underpins the simulation of harmonic systems has been reviewed, e.g., in Refs.~\cite{Adesso_2007, Anders_2008, Weedbrook_2012}.
 We give a brief account of the main quantities and formulas used in our simulations in Appendix~\ref{app:Gaussian}.
-Using these methods, we numerically solve the dynamics of [1D,EE], [1D,FB], [2D,EE] and [2D,FB] lattices for a representative selection of the full range of parameter values for which the spectrum of $H_{\mathrm{tot}}$ is bounded from below \footnote{For fixed $\omega_X$'s and $\alpha$, the requirement that $H_{\mathrm{tot}}$ must be positive-semidefinite bounds $|g_X|$ and $|\lambda|$ from above}.
+Using these methods, we numerically solve the dynamics of [1D,EE], [1D,FB], [2D,EE] and [2D,FB] lattices for a representative selection of the full range of parameter values for which the spectrum of $H_\tot$ is bounded from below \footnote{For fixed $\omega_X$'s and $\alpha$, the requirement that $H_\tot$ must be bounded from below sets an upper bound on $|g_X|$ and $|\lambda|$.}.

 Our direct simulation of the dynamics of the total system $AB$ gives us access to $\rho_A(t)$ and $\rho_B(t)$, which allows us to analyze the {\glocal} thermality of $A$ and $B$ at all times during their joint post-quench evolution.